 » Call the police.

-» Identify the driver or drivers of the automobiles involved in the automobile collision.
+» Identify the driver or drivers of the automobiles involved in the automobile accident.

 » Be certain that you get the other driver’s address, telephone number, and insurance information.

 » Write down the license plate numbers of the other vehicles.

 » Identify any witnesses to the automobile accident.
 As soon as possible, get the names, addresses, and/or phone numbers from any witnesses to the accident.
 Many times witnesses will stop at the scene to see if they can be of assistance.
 However, they have a tendency to leave the accident scene without leaving their names or phone numbers.
 These witnesses may be critical to your claim and obtaining their identity would be very helpful in the event that legal action is taken.